Travel in Austria

 The cycling route on this day is quite pleasant and easy, featuring picturesque and serene scenery.
 This landscape contrasts with the history of the place, a history that sailors on the Danube feared because its physical structure made it very difficult for boats to pass.
 During the ride, we recommend stopping for a visit to the Maria Taferl pilgrimage church, whose beauty attracts thousands of pilgrims every year and from which you can see a spectacular panoramic view of the entire area.
 The day’s ride ends in the town of Melk, known mainly for its ancient buildings and the Melk Abbey in the town center.

-• The town of Melk – Melk is an ancient town (founded in 831) located in the Wachau Valley.
+• The Town of Melk – Melk is an ancient town (founded in 831) located in the Wachau Valley.
 A wide variety of architecture in the town reflects different periods since its establishment.
-The most famous building in the town is the Benedictine Abbey located in the center.
-Melk Abbey was founded in 1089 AD and renovated in 1732.
-The site contains the tomb of Saint Coloman of Stockerau and also ancient remains of members of the House of Babenberg, the first noble family of Austria.
-When visiting Melk Abbey, we recommend going to the top of the monastery’s hill, where there is a good viewpoint overlooking the town and the Wachau Valley.
+The Benedictine Abbey in the town center is its most famous building.
+Monks founded Melk Abbey in 1089 and renovated it in 1732.
+The abbey holds the tomb of Saint Coloman of Stockerau and the remains of members of the House of Babenberg, Austria’s first noble family.
+End your visit at the viewpoint on the monastery hill.
+It offers panoramic views of Melk and the Wachau Valley.
 In addition, the pedestrian street in the town center has a charming and picturesque appearance.

 Melk marks the beginning of the Wachau Valley, the wine valley with impressive landscapes of vineyards and castles.